 DIV 3125.
 Book of Genesis.
-General exegesis of the Book of Genesis, concentrating on the definition of its major themes and purposes.
-Hebrew language not required.
+General exegesis of the Book of Genesis, concentrating on the definition of its major themes and purposes; prerequisites are Divinity 2500 and 2501 or the equivalent as determined by the instructor of record.
 [3] Mr. Sasson